midhunrajc/EVMap/README.md

 # EVMap
-Use Build Variant: googleNormalDebug
+Shows all charging stations from the community-maintained Open Charge Map directories.
-SDK: Google's Map SDK for Android
+Used Google Maps as map backend.
-Charging station database: OpenChargeMap
+Use Build Variant: googleNormalDebug.